 But can you bank there?

 PayPal already offers banking-style services to its users, such as lines of credit and a reloadable debit card, and the company has dabbled in money market accounts.
-Despite a 2002 FDIC ruling that PayPal is not an official bank, the tech giant does seem to leave the door open for comparison.
+Despite an FDIC ruling that PayPal is not an official bank, the tech giant does seem to leave the door open for comparison.

 What's more, PayPal deposits any funds held in user accounts with FDIC-insured banks, which grants its users "pass-through protection" from the FDIC.
 PayPal user accounts up to $250,000 are effectively insured against the company's potential insolvency, just like they would be at an official bank.